Chart Color Schemes

 Educational outcomes in Ingle Farm fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 20.2%, significantly lower than the Australian average of 30.4%.
+The area has university qualification rates of 20.2%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.8%, followed by postgraduate qualifications (4.9%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 34.5% of residents aged 15+ holding them, including advanced diplomas (8.4%) and certificates (26.1%).
-Educational participation is high, with 27.6% of residents currently enrolled in formal education, including 9.5% in primary, 6.5% in secondary, and 4.9% in tertiary education.
+Trade and technical skills are prominent, with 34.5% of residents aged 15+ holding vocational credentials – advanced diplomas (8.4%) and certificates (26.1%).

-Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
+Educational participation is high, with 27.6% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 6.5% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education